-The urn construction just analyzed generates a RUP without right censoring.
-The possibility of censored observations can, however, be easily introduced: in case of a right-censored value j, under the k-th cycle5 of the RUP, we add one white ball to all urns up to U_j (included), but no blue ball in any of the urns, then we restart from U_0 .
+As said, the urn construction just analyzed generates a RUP without right-censoring.
+The possibility of censored observations can however be easily introduced: in case of a right-censored value at Urn j, we add extra green balls from Urn 0 to Urn j (included) and no red balls.
+Then we start again from Urn 0.

-In every cycle, the RUP learns and keeps memory of what happened before, thanks to the Pólya reinforcement, combining the information from samplings with the initial compositions of the urns.
-In Muliere et al. [2000], the properties of this urn construction, including the conditions for recurrence, are studied in detail.
+At every cycle, which for us represents the lifetime of an individual, the RUP learns and keeps memory of what happened before, thanks to the Pólya reinforcement, combining the information from samplings with the initial compositions of the urns (the a priori).
+In this way what we learn from a group of people can be used to make inference about other people.

+In Muliere et al. (2000), the properties of the urn construction, including the conditions for recurrence, are studied in detail.